GFirmer/Chem-Ed-Doctorate/README.md

 My name is Genevieve Firmer and I am a senior secondary teacher specialising in Chemistry and Biology.
 I have experience teaching in the Northern Territory and am now working on my Masters of Philosophy in Science.

-In my Masters I am working towards creating an open-access platform for sharing secondary chemistry resources.
+<h4>In my Masters I am working towards creating an open-access platform for sharing secondary chemistry resources. </h4>

 I am using this repository and website to share my research journey.